MicrosoftDocs/azure-devops-docs/docs/test/preview/new-test-plan-page.md

 The **All** page shows a list of all test plans.
 Filter test plans, and edit and delete plans using the shortcut menu, in the same way as in the **Mine** page.
-Use this tab to add any test plan to your favorites list.
+Use this page to add any test plan to your favorites list.

 ![The All list of test plans](_img/4.png)